hyperledger/fabric-ca/docs/source/operations_guide.rst

    [INFO] Listening on https://0.0.0.0:7052

-At this point the TLA CA server is on a listening on a secure socket, and can start issuing TLS certificates.
+At this point the TLS CA server is on a listening on a secure socket, and can start issuing TLS certificates.

 Enroll TLS CA's Admin